 Josh Parcel manages the Climate Research Farm in Martinsville, IL, near the Illinois and Indiana border.
-Joined by four other Climate Research Farms spread across the Midwest, Josh and the Martinsville team help test and ground-truth digital farming innovations for The Climate Corporation.
+Joined by four other Climate Research Farms spread across the Midwest, Josh and the Martinsville team help test and ground-truth digital farming innovations for Climate LLC.
 Josh was previously in corn breeding for Monsanto/Bayer and holds a bachelor’s degree from Southern Illinois University.

 Ready for Planting?
 Don’t Skip These Steps Before Heading Out